 Soccer games are organized in one or more round robins and playoffs.
 For the first round robin, the teams are assigned to groups at random.
+For regular tournaments, each division is organized with one round robin composed of one or more groups followed by a knock-out tournament.
+The teams are assigned to the groups based on the preliminary ranking from the Drop-In competition.
 All teams of a group play once against each other.
 The round robin games may end in a draw.
 In this case, both teams receive one point.
 Otherwise, the winning team receives three points and the not winning team receives zero points.